-The kit can be put together in under 3 hours (when pre-painted) over a week.
-Only minimal tools and basic/intermediate skills are all that is required to build a very accurate model of a VR AE passenger car.
-It is suggested that you read through the instructions first to become familiar with the components and the essence of construction.
+The kit can be put together in under 3 hours over a week (when pre-painted).
+Only minimal tools and basic/intermediate skills are all that is required to build a very accurate model of a VR 'AW' passenger car.
+It is suggested that you read the instructions first to become familiar with the components and the essence of construction.
 There are a few steps that require close attention and they are highlighted in bold and italics!
-Parts referred to in the text are marked (P1), (P2) etc.
+Parts referred to in the text are marked (P1), (P2) etc. Originally when built the class numbered 35 but this was later expanded to 45 and they lost their distinctive clerestory roofs.
+Please use prototype photos to aid the construction or recommended websites.